TaylorOD/taylorod.github.io/README.txt

 ---

-There is a blog compentent to this website which is hosted at taylordorsett.com
+There is a jekyll blog compentent to this website which is hosted at taylordorsett.com

----

-I plan to build out a portfolio as well.

 ---